hanjinliu/sfHMM/README.md

 - `GMMs` ...
 Fitting Gaussian mixtures and model selection.

 ### `sfHMM.io`
-This module contains **input/output** functions that are suitable for sfHMM data analysis.
+This module contains **input/output** functions that are suitable for sfHMM data analysis or other one-dimensional signal processing.
 - `read` ...
-Load such as csv, txt, dat files.
+Load such as csv, txt, dat files, or the first sheet of Excel files.
 - `read_excel` ...
-Load Excel files.
+Load all the sheets for Excel files.
 - `save` ...
 Save sfHMM analysis results.